SaaS SEO Case Study

 Although our on-page SEO optimization and content work had already shown excellent results in both rankings and organic traffic, in a lucrative industry like theirs it simply isn’t enough.

-Our competitors regularly had their C-level staff on national publications and were attracting hundreds of high authority media links every single month.
+Our competitors were regularly published in national publications and attracted hundreds of high authority media links every single month.

-Combined with the fact that we now had dozens of new pages with great content, but no links, we had to double down on a strategic link building strategy.
+Combined with the fact that we now had dozens of new pages with great content, but no links, we had to double down on strategic link building.

-The client had originally signed up for our acclaimed SmashLinks Pro package at $1,999/month in the beginning of May 2018.
+The client had originally signed up for our fully managed service at $2,500/month in the beginning of May 2018.

 We decided that until we finish with the on-page changes and the creation of new content, our link building focus would mostly go towards: